Picovoice/porcupine/binding/react-native/README.md

 }
 ```

-Available built-in keywords are stored in the constants `PorcupineManager.KEYWORDS` and `Porcupine.KEYWORDS`.
+Available built-in keywords are stored in the `BuiltInKeywords` enum.

 To create an instance of PorcupineManager that detects custom keywords, you can use the `PorcupineManager.fromKeywordPaths`
 static constructor and provide the paths to the `.ppn` file(s).